dragonflydb/documentation/docs/integrations/bullmq.md

 ## Dragonfly x BullMQ

-Since Dragonfly is highly compatible with Redis, BullMQ can be used with Dragonfly with zero to minimal code changes in your application.
+Since Dragonfly is highly compatible with Redis, BullMQ can be used with Dragonfly with zero to minimal code changes.
 By replacing Redis with Dragonfly, you can achieve superior performance and scalability for your BullMQ application.

 However, the integration of Dragonfly with BullMQ involves some specific configuration steps to ensure optimal performance and compatibility with BullMQ internals.